DevMountain/Timeline/README.md

 You have declared a protocol, adopted the protocol, but you now must assign the delegate property on the instance of the child view controller so that the `PhotoSelectViewController` can communicate with it's parent view controller.
 This is done by using the embed segue, which is called when the Container View is initialized from the Storyboard, which occurs when the view loads.

 1. Assign segue identifiers to the embed segues in the Storyboard file
-2. Update the `prepareForSegue` function in the Account Setup scene to check for the segue identifier, capture the `destinationViewController` as a `PhotoSelectViewController`, and assign `self` as the child view controller's delegate.
+2. Update the `prepareForSegue` function in the Add Post scene to check for the segue identifier, capture the `destinationViewController` as a `PhotoSelectViewController`, and assign `self` as the child view controller's delegate.

 ### Post Detail View Controller Share Sheet